 From a medical perspective, hormonal treatments such as birth control pills may be prescribed for conditions like PCOS to help regulate menstrual cycles.
 Addressing underlying health issues is important for normalising menstrual cycles.
 This includes managing thyroid disorders and reducing insulin resistance through diet and exercise.
 Additionally, treating other contributing factors can help prevent oligomenorrhea.
 Working with a healthcare provider to identify and manage underlying causes is essential for preventing oligomenorrhea and its complications.

-Diagnosing oligomenorrhea involves a combination of physical examinations, medical history, and various tests to determine the underlying cause.
-The diagnostic process may include:
+Diagnosing oligomenorrhea involves a multi-step approach, combining medical history, physical examinations, imaging techniques, and laboratory tests to identify the underlying cause.

 The treatment for oligomenorrhea varies depending on the underlying cause of the condition.
 Some common treatment approaches include: